nahueldsanchez/pwn2win_ctf_federated_sophia_writeup/Readme.md

             return None
 ```

-The idea behind these changes it's clever.
-The author avoided a lot of work.
-Chaning the function that serializes the Torch object to serialize a malicious object gave him the ability to exploit the bug without worrying about all the previous things that I've explained.
-To make it work he just had to execute the code provided by the CTF, that creates a Torch tensor that in the end, when serialized FIRST will contain the malicious object.
+The idea behind these changes is clever.
+The author saved a lot of work.
+Chaning the function that serializes the `Torch object` to serialize a malicious object gave him the ability to exploit the bug without worrying about all the previous things that I've explained.
+To make it work, he just had to execute the code provided by the CTF that creates a Torch tensor that, in the end, when serialized FIRST will contain the malicious object.

-This approach works, but I wanted to accomplish two goals more:
+This approach works, but I wanted to accomplish two more goals:

 1) Understand the bug better
-2) Write an exploit without dependencies from Pysyft or Torch
+2) Write an exploit without dependencies from `Pysyft` or `Torch`

-So I've decided to write my own exploit.
+So, I decided to write my own exploit.

 ### Full standalone exploit

-To accomplish this I started with a real Torch.Tensor object and followed how was serialized and processed until transmitted.
+To accomplish this I started with a real Torch.Tensor object and followed how it was serialized and processed until transmitted.

-I've found that the object can be representend like this:
+I found that the object can be representend like this:

 ```Python
 torch_tensor_simplified = (14, (4474411590, <Torch_Tensor_Object_Pickled>, None, None, None, None, (5, (b'torch',))))
 ```

-After analyzing the code I've learned that:
+After analyzing the code I learned that:

-* 14 is tells the code that the following object should be interpreted as a Torch.Tensor.
+* 14 tells the code that the following object should be interpreted as a Torch.Tensor.
 This can be confirmed in <syft/serde/msgpack/serde.py> function _"\_detail"_.
-If you check its documentation it will point you to the following [file](https://github.com/OpenMined/syft-proto/blob/master/proto.json).
+If you check the documentation it will point you to the following [file](https://github.com/OpenMined/syft-proto/blob/master/proto.json).

 ```json